 Portland State University’s School of Business Administration offers an internship posting service for all employers interested in our undergraduate and graduate business students.

 Since our programs have options for full-time and part-time students, many students are able to work in internship positions throughout the academic year, as well as during the summer.
 Internships that take place during the academic year are generally on a part-time basis, approximately 10-15 hours per week.
 These internships can last for only a few weeks to several months in duration.
 Internships that take place during the summer are typically on a full-time basis, although part-time internships are also welcome.
 The academic year begins in late September and ends in late June.
 For more information about PSU’s academic calendar, click here.

-To share your internship with our business students, please email the SBA’s Employer Relations Assistant at firstname.lastname@example.org.
+To share your internship with undergraduate business students, please email Jennifer Nice at firstname.lastname@example.org.
+To share your internship with graduate business students, email DeAnne Preston at email@example.com.
 All internships will be posted for a period of two weeks, unless otherwise indicated.
 You will receive an automated email reminding you when the internship posting is about to expire so that you will have the opportunity to renew.
 In your email, please be sure to include the following information: